*Update 31/07/19: the final report for phase two of this research has now been published - read the summary report here or the full report here.

 As increasingly recognised across the main political parties and commentators, one major reason for the 'housing crisis' is that local authorities ceased their role of direct housing providers in the 1980s.
 Since then, the shortfall in housing provision has mirrored the scale of the former local authority contribution to the market.

-Both phases of the research are being led by Professor Janice Morphet and Dr Ben Clifford at The Bartlett School of Planning, University College London.
+Both phases of the research were led by Professor Janice Morphet and Dr Ben Clifford at The Bartlett School of Planning, University College London.
 The first phase was sponsored by RTPI along with the National Planning Forum [final report here].
 The second phase was funded by RTPI, RTPI North East, RTPI North West, RTPI West Midlands and RTPI South East [phase 2 summary report here].

 Phase 2 (2018-19): Local authority direct provision of housing: continuation research